 Enjoy privileged access to Castle Rock Beach, which is transformed into an uber-stylish waterfront eatery with giant tipis and live music for relaxed lunch BBQ feast with a beach party vibe.
 Castle Rock Beach is located within Meelup Regional Park, a Class A Reserve noted for its pristine environment and ecological significance.

 Mix a handful of new wave winemakers, some local craft breweries and a good dose of cool beats.
 Add an iconic Western Australian sunset, delectable, delicious food and you have arguably Gourmet Escape’s most sought after party at the Sunset Beats & Bites event.

 At the heart of the Margaret River event programming is the must-see Gourmet Village, a buzzing world of culinary excitement and the perfect opportunity to experience the delectable delights the region has to offer.
 General admission tickets gain entry to the festivals many culinary delights

 Contact the Alquemie team for tickets and travel packages!

 Welcome to a new era of immersive luxury in the heart of the Great Barrier Reef.
-Opening 1 July 2019, InterContinental Hayman Island Resort will immerse you in a world of breathtaking natural beauty, iconic island experiences and sacred moments of connection with your family, friends and yourself.
+With an impressive refurbishment in 2019, the InterContinental Hayman Island Resort will immerse you in a world of breathtaking natural beauty, iconic island experiences and sacred moments of connection with your family, friends and yourself.